mzucker/noteshrink/README.md

 noteshrink
 ==========

-Convert scans of handwritten notes to beautiful, compact PDFs -- see full writeup at <https://mzucker.github.io/2016/09/20/noteshrink.html>
+Convert scans of handwritten notes to beautiful, compact PDFs -- see full write-up at <https://mzucker.github.io/2016/09/20/noteshrink.html>

 ## Requirements

- - python 2
+ - Python 2 or 3
+ - NumPy
- - numpy
+ - SciPy
- - scipy
+ - ImageMagick
  - Image module from PIL or Pillow

 ## Usage